Security architecture · Updated 2026-05

 • Stolen device.
 Every fresh sign-in requires a chip tap.

 • Backup leakage.
-Backups encrypted at rest with an age public key whose private half lives off-VPS.
+Backups are encrypted at rest with an age public key whose private half lives on a separate isolated system.

 • Insider attack.
-Operators cannot decrypt vaults.
-Recovery actions require multi-operator approval and full audit log.
+Our operators cannot decrypt vaults.
+Recovery actions require multi-operator approval and a full audit log.

 What we don't defend against